pvakaris/image_filtering_app/README.md

 ## How to use

-Upload all the images you want to process to the /img directory
+Upload all the images you want to process to the /img directory.

-Specify the filter you want to apply at the top of the ImageProcessorApplicationMT class source code
+Specify the filter you want to apply at the top of the ImageProcessorApplicationMT class source code.

-Run the ImageProcessorApplicationMT main method
+Run the ImageProcessorApplicationMT main method.

 Processsed images will be saved in the root directory.

 ##

-Vakaris Paulavičius

-Ian Kenny
+Vakaris Paulavičius and Ian Kenny

 Version 1.0